Short story

 “Stupid tie.”

-I jerked the uncooperative bow tie from my upturned collar and thumped my knuckles against the wall before I could think and stop myself.
+I jerked the uncooperative bow tie from my upturned collar and thumped my knuckles against the wall before I could stop myself.

-The groomsmen whispered in hushed tones while tucking their shirts and fastening their cuff links.
+Behind me, the groomsmen whispered in hushed tones as they tucked in shirts and fastened cuff links.
 My face flushed.
-I left my hand there until the sting settled, then faced the smudged mirror and attacked the tie again, fingers clumsy, pulse rising.
-Despite the air conditioning, the Florida sun penetrated the walls, broiling me.
+I left my hand against the wall until the sting settled, then turned back to the smudged mirror.
+Despite the air conditioning, the Florida sun pressed through the walls, broiling me.

-I shook the tie just as the door to the Sunday school room turned dressing area burst open.
-I spun around to find my best man, Bryce, hovering in the door way.
+I started whistling to steady my nerves, but somewhere along the way it narrowed to the same five mindless notes on a loop.
+I was still at it when the Sunday school room door burst open.
+I spun around to find my best man, Bryce, hovering in the doorway.

 “Tyler!”

-His usual composure on an EMT call had vanished, and my off-tune whistling trailed off.
+His usual EMT composure had gone, and my off-tune whistling died.

-“Someone here says he’s your dad.
-I tried to stop him.”
-He glanced sideways as if to double-check the veracity of the man’s story.
-“Wants to talk to you.”
+“Someone out here says he’s your dad.
+Sorry—I tried to stop him.”
+He glanced sideways, as if checking the man’s story.
+“Says he wants to talk to you.”

 “Huh?
 Speak English, Bud.
 What are you talking about?”

 “He wasn’t a dad.
-Just a man in need of a punching bag.”
+Just a man needing a punching bag.”

-I hoped the man outside heard me.
-I shoved my hands into my pockets, my fists pressing through the fabric.
+I didn’t care if the man outside heard me.
+I shoved my hands into my pockets, fists pressing against the fabric.

 “Is my mom with him?”